sclorg/s2i-ruby-container/4.0/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-ruby-container.
 In that repository you also can find another versions of Ruby environment Dockerfiles.
-The Dockerfile for RHEL8 is called `Dockerfile.rhel8`, for RHEL9 it's `Dockerfile.rhel9`,
+The Dockerfile for RHEL9 is called `Dockerfile.rhel9`, for RHEL10 it's `Dockerfile.rhel10`,
-for RHEL10 it's `Dockerfile.rhel10`, for CentOS Stream 10 it's `Dockerfile.c10s` and the Fedora Dockerfile is called Dockerfile.fedora.
+for CentOS Stream 10 it's `Dockerfile.c10s` and the Fedora Dockerfile is called `Dockerfile.fedora`.